Tomarchelone/SmoothDiffusion/README.md

 # Smooth Stochastic Generative Diffusion
-Code for research paper on diffusion generative modelling with smooth sample paths
+Code for research on diffusion generative modelling with smooth sample paths

 Below is a generation example.
 Model starts from standard gaussian and generates two gaussians with centers at +-1 and standard deviation of 0.1.
 Top image shows generation paths, bottom - derivatives of the paths.